MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P5-Title-Screen/content.md

 Let's get started with our animation.
 We want the tap buttons to move back and forth from left to right so they catch the player's attention.

 > [action]
-> Start off by adding a visibility keyframe at `00:00:00`.
+> First, we'll need to add some visibility keyframes.
 Visibility keyframes flip the visibility from its usual state.
-In this case, it will make the tap indicator visible since it is not visible by default.
+In this case, it will make the tap indicators visible since they're not visible by default.
 >
 > To do this, select `tap_left`.
 Drag the animation scrubber to `00:00:00` (even if it's already there, drag it somewhere else then back).
 Press `V` on your keyboard to add the visibility keyframe.
 >